 The James R. Swartz Entrepreneurial Fellows Program fast-tracks the careers of Carnegie Mellon graduate students who are passionate about entrepreneurship in the technology arena.
 This highly selective program, directed by the Carnegie Mellon Center for Innovation and Entrepreneurship, is designed to develop each Fellow’s entrepreneurial potential and leadership skills through mentoring, hands-on experiences, coursework in entrepreneurship, and networking.

 The core of the program is a mentored summer internship with a top tier, venture-backed startup within the high-tech, high-growth environment of California’s Silicon Valley.
-Mentoring from faculty, staff, alumni, and members of the business community, and two networking trips help to shape each Fellow’s guided, self-directed internship and career search.
+Two networking trips and mentoring from faculty, staff, alumni, and members of the business community help to shape each Fellow’s guided, self-directed internship and career search.

 This program is made possible by a gift from Jim Swartz (GSIA '66), founder of Accel Partners, a Palo Alto-based venture capital firm with close to $9B under management.